Fit for Work: A guide for managers and personnel officers to assess and support health professionals who have medical conditions or disabilities

 Thanks go to the multidisciplinary team of authors that has produced this Fit for Work guide.
 They represent a wide range of expertise within occupational health and a wide range of organisations concerned with occupational health delivery, support or training.

 Disclaimer.
 Links to external sites and organisations are included on these pages.
 We provide these references and URLs as a service to our users.
-This does not imply endorsement of these organisations or businesses by Shared Services or the NHS.
-Shared Services is not responsible for the availability or content of these individual organisations' pages.
+This does not imply endorsement of these organisations or businesses by NHS England nor is NHS England.
+Shared Services responsible for the availability or content of these individual organisations' pages.

-Shared Services does not endorse or recommend any commercial products, processes, or services.
+NHS England does not endorse or recommend any commercial products, processes, or services.
 Brand names may be included in documents on this site.
-These are provided as examples only, and their inclusion does not mean that Shared Services or the NHS endorses them.
+These are provided as examples only, and their inclusion does not mean that NHS England endorses them.
 Also, if a particular brand name is not mentioned, this does not mean or imply that the product is unsatisfactory.